 - Collect verification data on the ground, using equipment such as global positioning receivers, digital cameras, or notebook computers.

 - Consult with remote sensing scientists, surveyors, cartographers, or engineers to determine project needs.

-These are the skills Remote Sensing Technicians say are the most useful in their careers:
+Below is a list of the skills most Remote Sensing Technicians say are important on the job.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Speaking: Talking to others to convey information effectively.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.